stevens-ce/Three-Trios-Project/README.md

   Possible arguments: human, strategy1, strategy2

-   human: manual play
+   human - manual play

-   strategy1: automatically plays a card to the position that will flip the maximum number of cards
+   strategy1 - automatically plays a card to the position that will flip the maximum number of cards

-   strategy2: automatically plays a card to the safest cornermost position
+   strategy2 - automatically plays a card to the safest cornermost position

 # Misc Details